Patom Organic Living / NITAPROW

 -

-Design TeamNita Yuvaboon, Prow Puttorngul
+- Design Team:Nita Yuvaboon, Prow Puttorngul

-Landscape ConsultantKritsada Aunphim
+- Landscape Consultant:Kritsada Aunphim

-From the architect.
+Text description provided by the architects.
 Tucked away in Thonglor’s prime residential neighbourhood, the newly constructed building serves as a shop/showroom for Patom body care products, a small 25-seat café and a place for raising ecological awareness and sustainable living through a series of workshops and farmers market held in the garden, selling fresh produce from the local network of organic farmers.

 The small wood-framed glass building sits on a slightly raised mound covered by wild grass and ferns that naturally soften its rectangular footprint while carefully preserving an existing line of fruit trees.
 The building's transparency and its modest size set out to unveil the expanse of the lush garden around and beyond its volume, which in turn create a setting where passersby can catch a clear glimpse of the livelihood inside the glass enclosure alongside the garden’s natural surroundings.